awsdocs/aws-cdk-guide/doc_source/reference.md

 We make breaking changes at this stage only when required to address unforeseen customer use cases or issues\.
 Since breaking changes are still possible, the package itself retains the "experimental" label while in developer preview\.

 Stage 3: General availability \(GA\)
-The module is generally available with a backwards\-compatible guarantee across minor versions\.
+The module is generally available with a compatibility guarantee across minor versions\.
 We will only make backward\-compatible changes to the API, so that your existing apps will continue to work until the next major AWS CDK release\.
 In some cases, we may use [feature flags](featureflags.md) to optionally enable new behavior while retaining the previous behavior to support existing apps\.

 For more information on these stages, see [AWS Construct Library Module Lifecycle](https://github.com/aws/aws-cdk-rfcs/blob/master/text/0107-construct-library-module-lifecycle.md)\.